filecoin-project/lotus/documentation/en/chain-indexer-overview-for-operators.md

 8. **Ensure equal or better correctness and performance**
    - ChainIndexer-using nodes should have full correctness and better performance when compared to [pre-ChainIndexer](#previous-indexing-system) nodes.

-### Part 3: Create a copyable `chainindex.db`
+#### Part 2: Create a copyable `chainindex.db`
-[Part 4 below](#part-4-update-other-nodes) is going to use the backfilled `chainindex.db` from above with other nodes so they don't have to undergo as long of a backfill process.
+[Part 3 below](#part-3-update-other-nodes) is going to use the backfilled `chainindex.db` from above with other nodes so they don't have to undergo as long of a backfill process.
 That said, this backfilled `chaindex.db` shouldn't be done while the updated-and-backfilled node is running.
 Options include :
 1. Stop the updated-and-backfilled node before copying it.
   * `cp ${LOTUS_PATH}/chainindex/chainindex.db /copy/destination/path/chainindex.db`
 2. While the node is running, use the `sqlite3` CLI utility (which should be at least version 3.37) to clone it.
   * `sqlite3 ${LOTUS_PATH}/chainindex/chainindex.db '.clone /copy/destination/path/chainindex.db'`
 Both of these will result in a file `/copy/destination/path/chainindex.db` that can be copied around in part 4 below.

-### Part 4: Update Other Nodes
+#### Part 3: Update other nodes
 Now that one has a `${LOTUS_PATH}/chainindex/chainindex.db` from a trusted node, it can be copied to additional nodes to expedite bootstrapping.
 1. **Route traffic away from the next node to upgrade**
 2. **Stop the Lotus Node**
 3. **Update Configuration**
    - Modify the Lotus configuration to enable the `ChainIndexer` as described in the [`ChainIndexer Config` section above](#chainindexer-config).
-4. **Copy `/copy/destination/path/chainindex.db` from the trusted node in [part 3 above](#part-3-create-a-copyable-chainindexdb)**
+4. **Copy `/copy/destination/path/chainindex.db` from the trusted node in [part 2 above](#part-2-create-a-copyable-chainindexdb)**
 4. **Restart Lotus Node**
    - Restart your Lotus node with the new configuration.
    - The `ChainIndexer` will begin indexing **real-time chain state changes** immediately in the `${LOTUS_PATH}/chainindex` directory.